 The visual impact inside a package can be powerful.
 Logos, photos, illustrations and designs can allow the recipient to envision the product enhancing her life.
 In this way, the package reinforces the mission and lifestyle of a company.

 Innovations in inflatable plastics and new features on automated fulfillment machines are giving retailers more ways to expand their brand through packaging.
 Retailers can use decorated boxes that have suspension and retention features which showcase the ordered product much the same way a store display might.
-They can customize the outside and inside of the box, print messages and images on air-filled plastic materials, insert specially shaped inflatables, and include garment hooks and other accessories that have traditionally been part of the in-store experience.
+They can customize the outside and inside of the box and include garment hooks and other accessories that have traditionally been part of the in-store experience.

 As the in-store experience is turning into the in-home experience, packaging is now the last moment of truth.
 It’s the last chance for retailers to create passion about the brand and the impetus for consumers to keeping buying from it.